 But on bigger game like deer or elk, the 223 would be too small.
 Don’t get us wrong, it can kill deer.
 However, we would not recommend doing so because this bullet is too small to promise a quick death for the animal.

 For ethical hunting reasons, using a 6.5 Grendel would be better for deer-sized game.
 A 223 would work, but it may not penetrate deep enough, giving the animal a slow and painful death.

 On a similar note, we also pitted the 7mm-08 Remington VS 6.5 Creedmoor when it comes to hunting.

 The 223 is definitely lethal for close-quarters battles, particularly because of its low recoil.
 But remember, you would need to choose good ammo.

 However, the thing that turns off many shooters with the 223 cartridge is that it performs poorly when faced with barriers.
 If there are no barriers, then that’s great.

 But of course, combat scenarios would highly likely have barriers and other obstacles.
 You try to shoot a soldier, they would hide for cover.
 That’s just a fact unless there’s literally nowhere to hide.

 So while the 223 is great when used with good ammo, that can’t solve the deflection problem when you shoot things like glass.
 Even if you have a perfect aim, you might have to shoot a few times before you hit your target.

-As for the 6.5 Grendel, it’s not necessarily made for combat but it’s designed for hunting.
-This gives it an edge when it comes to range.
+As for the 6.5 Grendel, it’s not necessarily made for combat as it’s designed for hunting.
+However, this gives it an edge when it comes to range and barrier penetration.